zokugun/vscode-explicit-folding/README.md

     </tr>
 </table>

-## Editors support
+## Supported Editors

 ### VSCode/VSCodium

-VSCode is using the folding ranges provided:
+VSCode uses the folding ranges provided:
 - by the folding range provider defined by the setting `editor.foldingStrategy` (`auto` or `indentation`)
 - <ins>**and**</ins>, by the folding range provider defined by this extension if `editor.foldingStrategy` is set to **`auto`**